Table of Contents

 The most critical step in an HR turnaround for the new leader is to spend time and effort understanding the business through the eyes and experiences of its top leaders.
 After an initial review of existing enterprise strategic plan documents, annual reports, and regulatory filings, meetings with top (e.g., C-Suite and uppermost function leaders) are prioritized.
 The goal is to establish rapport and credibility as a business-savvy and aligned HR leader.
 That requires getting to know their aspirations and the realities facing their businesses and operations.

 It is essential to be prepared to ask questions, listen, and carefully consider their responses and insights.
 Demonstrating interest in their business through active listening and follow-up questions builds credibility and a stronger initial relationship through a shared understanding of their challenges.
-Avoid the urge to dive into HR and talent issues before deeply exploring what their teams produce, how they accomplish that, how they measure success, the primary drivers of their success, what their customer demand is, and any performance shortfalls they are or have experienced.
+Avoid the urge to dive into HR and talent issues before deeply exploring what their teams produce, how they accomplish it, how they measure success, the primary drivers of their success, what their customers demand, and any performance shortfalls they are experiencing or have experienced.

-Schedule ongoing interactions with the executives for updates, further detailed requirements gathering, and joint solution identification.
+Schedule ongoing interactions with the executives to gather updates, refine requirements, and identify joint solutions.
 As HR turnaround priorities and plans are identified, future meetings should be used to gain buy-in for those and engage them as champions, ambassadors, vocal supporters, and case studies.

 2. Review KPIs of effective HR

 Take whatever reporting is available or can be generated to get a strong sense of the employee experience, actions, and behaviors.
 Use this to identify what characterizes the overall culture, how it operates, and how much feedback from leaders is supported.
-Consider trends in the data and identify questions to be answered related to historical events or occurrences that might explain the upward or downward movement of key indicators.
+Consider data trends and identify questions to answer about historical events or occurrences that might explain the upward or downward movement of key indicators.

-Drill into the data and understand which parts of the organizations deserve or require further inquiry to understand what is happening, why, and the circumstances that are or might be influencing those.
+Drill into the data to understand which parts of the organization warrant or require further inquiry to understand what is happening, why, and the circumstances that are or might be influencing it.
 Take a more detailed look at the organizations, functions, departments, locations, and even managers who are role models or low performers for each KPI; looking for bright spots and troubled areas is crucial.
 Examples of primary data and analyses that can provide insights into how well the organization is operating include:

 - Engagement levels (overall, by function, business unit, location, job level, perceived critical skill roles, job tenure).